LasseWolter/honours-project-21-22/clowdr/setup_notes.md

 #### **pktriot**
 - If you only have the FREE pktriot plan `pktriot start` won't work because you only have one port per tunnel and the setup (`pktriot.json`) defines 3 ports
+- running `pktriot check` gives following result for DOH lookpus
+  - `dial tcp 1.1.1.1:443: connect: connection refused`
+    - is that a problem?

 - If you try to start pktriot with only prior steps completed you get the following error: